branalba/branalba.github.io/_posts/2021-01-21-Creating-Command-Line-Interfaces-for-Embedded-Projects-Using-Python.md

 		HAL_UART_Receive_IT(&huart4,uart_rx_buffer,1);
 	}
 ```
 One other useful function of pySerial is the ability to scan for serial ports.
 This can be useful when you have multiple ports open on the same PC, or when you want your program to automatically detect a serial port from a specific device.
-I use the following function in all of my serial communication projects, as it gets rid of the occassional headache associated with the same device getting assigned different port numbers:
+I use the following function in all of my serial communication clients, as it gets rid of the occassional headache associated with the same device getting assigned different port numbers:
 ```Python
 # only the second module is strictly required, but you'll seldom be using this function without the rest of the serial module
 import serial,serial.tools.list_ports